Male Pattern Baldness: Symptoms and Causes

 Thinning Crown

 Not all men with male pattern baldness experience hair loss around the hairline.
-If you’re at risk of baldness but don’t have a receding hairline, you might notice the hair near your crown starting to fall out and look thinner.
+If you’re prone to male pattern baldness but don’t have a receding hairline, you might notice the hair near your crown starting to fall out and look thinner.

 In some cases, you may also notice thinning around your crown at the same time as a receding hairline.

-Because hair loss around the crown of your head isn’t easy to see in the mirror, it’s common for men affected by crown thinning not to notice their hair loss until it’s gone too far.
+Because hair loss around the crown of your head isn’t easy to see in the mirror, it’s common for men affected by crown thinning not to notice their hair loss until it’s quite advanced.

 The easiest way to check for this type of hair loss is to use a handheld mirror or take a selfie of the back of your head.
 Make sure to take photos in consistent lighting conditions so that you can accurately track your hair loss over time.